Apple’s New Clips App Is iMovie for the Social Age

 Here’s the trick to turning that photo into a video.
 As you’re “recording” a photo by holding the red button, you can pinch outward or inward with two fingers for a zooming effect, or use one finger to move the photo horizontally or vertically for a panning effect.
 That’s right, you get to be Ken Burns!
 Animating photos makes them more compelling, but this feels awkward in the execution.
 Clips appears to smooth out motion in the final product, happily.

-You can import videos and photos from the Photos camera roll into Clips, too, and you animate imported photos in the same way as those you take in Clips.
+You can import videos and photos from the camera roll into Clips, too, and you animate imported photos in the same way as those you take in Clips.

 As you create clips within a video, they line up in a tidy row along the bottom, and you can rearrange or discard them with your finger.